1. BACKGROUND

 4. DUTIES

-Duties may evolve according to development of the EDA’s structure and activities, and the decisions of EDA management.
+Duties may evolve according to the development of the EDA's structure and activities, and the decisions of EDA management.

 5. CONDITIONS FOR SECONDMENT